 mysore palace

 Mysore Palace Travel Guide – History, Entry Fee, Other Information

-The deep-rooted history of India speaks highly of a rich and royal past — of places like Mysore Palace, and of kings and sultans, and their forts and fortress.
+The deep-rooted history of India speaks highly of a rich and royal past — of places like Mysore Palace, kings and sultans, and their forts and fortresses.

-During my media-trip with the tourism of India, and while experiencing the Golden Chariot Luxury train — that itself is a new-age palace on wheels — I happened to visit one such opulent fortresses called Mysore Palace… and boy, I was blown with its grandeur.
+During my media-trip with the tourism of India, and while experiencing the Golden Chariot Luxury train — that itself is a new-age palace on wheels — I happened to visit one such opulent fortress called Mysore Palace… and boy, I was blown by its grandeur.

+mysore palace